Intellectual Property Lawyer

 What is Intellectual Property?

-Trademarks
+Trademarks and Copyrights

 Theft of Trade Secrets

 When a trade secret is violated, it is said to be “misappropriated” or stolen.
-Generally, a business must prove three things when alleging theft of trade secret:

-• It did, in fact, own the trade secret.
+• It did own the trade secret.

 • The other party wrongfully took the trade secret.